lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           The usage of the term "algorithm" within this specification generally refers to any function which has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.
-This
-          loosely, but not precisely, aligns with the definitions of "cryptographic algorithm" and
-          "cryptographic scheme" given in {{RFC9794}}.

 **COMBINER**:
   A combiner specifies how multiple shared secret keys are combined into a single shared secret key.

+**COMPOSITE CRYPTIGRAPHIC ELEMENT**: {{RFC9794}} defines composites as: A
+          cryptographic element that
+          incorporates multiple component cryptographic elements of the same type in a multi-algorithm scheme.

 **COMPONENT / PRIMITIVE**:
   The words "component" or "primitive" are used interchangeably